-The entire set of FHWA regulations for the administration of Section 4(f) are found at 23 CFR

-774.17.
+Definitions for key terms applicable to FHWA Section 4(f) implementation regulations are found at 23 CFR 774.17.
+References to "Administration" must be read as "DOT&PF" since Section 4(f) approval authority has been assigned by FHWA to DOT&PF.
 The following definitions provide foundational knowledge for understanding this chapter:

-Section 4(f) property: Section 4(f) property means publicly owned land of a public park, recreation area, or wildlife and waterfowl refuge of national, State, or local significance, or land of an historic site of national State, or local significance.
+Section 4(f) property: Section 4(f) property means publicly owned land of a public park, recreation area, or wildlife and waterfowl refuge of national, State, or local significance, or land of an historic site of national State, or local significance (See Section 8.4.1).